 This project is located within the Falcon Regional Park with minimal hardscape surfaces proposed.
 The project will include a standard right-of-way, half-width pavement section and sidewalk along the south side.
-Run-off from the street will be directed to natural grass lined swales to carry the stormwater downstream.
-The grass lined swales will promote water quality.
-Grass swales do not provide WQ (see MHFD)
+Run-off from the street will be directed to adjacent grass lined swales and buffers to carry the stormwater downstream.
+The grass lined swales will reduce the need for larger water quality basins and provide some form of runoff reduction.